telerik/ajax-docs/controls/imageeditor/troubleshooting/common-issues.md

 *Problem*

-By design **RadImageEditor can work only with virtual paths** pointing to images placed inside its application root directory and using images from external URLs (*http://host/image.jpg*) or physical location (*C://images/image.jpg*) is not supported out-of-the-box.
-Such configuration may lead to **not rendered or not editable image** (so the image operations will not work properly on it).
+By design **RadImageEditor can work only with virtual paths**.
+Pointing to images placed inside its application root directory and using images from external URLs (*http://host/image.jpg*) or physical location (*C://images/image.jpg*) is not supported out-of-the-box.
+Such configuration may lead to **not rendered or not editable image** (so the image operations will not work properly on it). <<Comment: Please check that my change to the first sentence (to break it into two sentences) did not create a technical error.
+The sentence read awkwardly to me as one long sentence.
+I think the second sentence, "Pointing to images..." is missing a subject that does the action of pointing to images... but I don't know what the subject of the sentence is.>>

 Loading images through an external URL usually leads to the following **JavaScript error**:
 ````SecurityError: The operation is insecure.````